idudko/install_script/README.md

 # install_script
+This is very old script dated 2009 year and nowadays many thing i'll write in another way ;)

-Very old installation shell script for software based on:
+Installation shell script for software based on:
 * Java
 * JBoss
 * PostgreSQL